piat-ra/prog_music/README.md

 In short, if there is a choice to be made, then that choice or range of opitions is mapped to a variable in Sonic-Pi.
 The selection of that choice is then subsequently tied to a real world selector, be it MIDI channel, OSC interface, analog hardware input, etc.
-This enables the structural choices made about the song structure able to be controlled via a range of user inputs...
+This enables the input choices made about the song layout able to be controlled via a range of user inputs...